-What’s the Best Way to Carry Money?
+The Best Way to Carry Money

 How you decide to carry your money in Peru depends on factors such as the duration of your trip and your style of travel.
 It’s not a great idea to carry large amounts of cash in Peru (dollars or nuevos soles), but it’s certainly a viable option for short visits (up to a week).
 Otherwise, you can simply withdraw money when needed from ATMs all over Peru.
 Visa is the most widely accepted debit or credit card in Peru; there will be fees associated with each withdrawal.
 Traveler’s checks are also an option (ideally in US dollars or Euros) but may be hard to cash in small towns and villages, and the exchange rate can be poor.

-Where Can I Exchange Money?
+Where to Exchange

 There are four options for exchanging money in Peru: Banks, street moneychangers, casas de cambio (“exchange houses”), and hotels.
 Banks often have incredibly long queues, making any exchange a protracted process.
 Street changers are handy and offer comparatively fair exchange rates, but changing money in the street comes with its own problems.
 You need to guard against potentially shady deals and the risk of street theft following the exchange.
 Overall, casas de cambio tend to be the best option, with good exchange rates, short queues, and a secure environment.